rwilliams/jrubywiki/CallingJavaFromJRuby.md

 If you need to load from an existing .class file (or one that's not camelcase), the following has examples: [[http://www.ruby-forum.com/topic/216572#939791]]

-Basically it's `$CLASSPATH << "target/classes"; import org.asdf.ClassName` where "target/classes/org/asdf/ClassName.class" exists.
+Basically it's `$CLASSPATH << "target/classes"; java_import org.asdf.ClassName` where "target/classes/org/asdf/ClassName.class" exists.

 Note also that this will need to be a full path name or relative to the directory the script starts in, as the JVM doesn't seem to respond to Dir.chdir very well.